WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 	}
 	````

-1. In the same method, locate the code that creates a new **IndexViewModel** instance and replace its initialization with the following (highlighted) code block.
+1. In the same method, locate the code that creates a new **IndexViewModel** instance and replace the product property initialization with the following (highlighted) code block.

 	(Code Snippet - _BuildingAppsWithCachingService-Ex2-IndexViewModel initialization-CS_)
 	<!--mark: 22-25-->